 More Information

-For a young person to build effective and supportive relationships, it is important that contact is both frequent and long term.
 Research has shown that for young people, the most significant impact of a mentoring relationship occurs after 12 months.
 Therefore, we ask our volunteers to commit to meeting their young mentee on three weekends out of four, for at least two years.

 Whatever issues you or your family face, we are here to help.
 If this service isn’t right for you, you can find a different service, contact our helpline, FamilyLine or browse our self-help articles to find the right support for you.